SESYNC-ci/CSI-2015/Lessons/R/tidyr_dplyr.md

     ## 5         CB Campylorhynchus brunneicapillus                Bird
     ## 6         CM         Calamospiza melanocorys                Bird

 Note that `unite` removes the original columns by default, but this be changed with the argument `remove = FALSE`.
-Now let"s use `separate` to reverse our previous operation:
+Now let's use `separate` to reverse our previous operation:

 ``` r
 species <- separate(species, name, c("genus", "species"), sep=" ", convert = TRUE)